In This Article

 - List 5 unexpected joys you experienced last week.

-For example, if you notice that a certain person often pops up in your gratitude journal, ask them if they’d like to set up a weekly coffee date or call them the next time you go for a walk.
+Say a certain person keeps showing up on your pages.
+That’s your cue.
+Ask them for a standing weekly coffee date, or call them next time you head out for a walk.

-Reflecting on what you’re grateful for can allow you to prioritize making space for that in your day-to-day life.
+Reflecting on what you’re grateful for shows you exactly where to make more room in your day-to-day.

 Types of Gratitude Journals